On Hop-Constrained Steiner Trees in Tree-Like Metrics: Metrics of Bounded Treewidth

-By~(ii), a vertex in $V$ may have several introduce nodes but at most one forget node.
-Let $C_b$ be the union of the bags $S_{b'}$ for all descendants $b'$ of $b$, excluding vertices in $S_b$. {Property~(ii) implies that there is no edge between $C_b$ and \mbox{$V\setminus(S_b\cup C_b)$,} see \Cref{fig:tw}, and that, for a join node, $C_{b_1}\cap C_{b_2}=\emptyset$.} Given a graph of treewidth $\omega$, we can compute a nice tree decomposition with $|B| = O(n\omega)$ in polynomial time~\cite{treewidth}.
+{For an illustration, we refer to \Cref{fig:tw}.} By \Cref{def:tw}, Property~(ii), a vertex in $V$ may have several introduce nodes but at most one forget node.
+Let $C_b$ be the union of the bags $S_{b'}$ for all descendants $b'$ of $b$, excluding vertices in $S_b$.
+Property~(ii) implies that there is no edge between $C_b$ and \mbox{$V\setminus(S_b\cup C_b)$,} and that, for a join node, $C_{b_1}\cap C_{b_2}=\emptyset$.

+Given a graph with treewidth $\omega$, it is possible to compute a nice tree decomposition with $|B| = O(n\omega)$ in polynomial time~\cite{treewidth}.
 W.l.o.g.\ our input is a nice tree decomposition~$T_G$.

-\textit{The dynamic program.} Choose a root node~$b_r$ whose bag contains the root~$r$ of the \kST which we aim to compute.
-To extend the dynamic programming approach from Section~\ref{sec:DPtrees} to nice tree decompositions, we again compute cells in a bottom-up fashion, now in $T_G$.
-A key difference lies in the fact that, here, a node $b$ in $T_G$ corresponds to several vertices in~$G$, so we require anchoring guarantees for every vertex in~$S_b$. {A DP cell, indexed by a bag $b$ and $O(n^{\omega k})$ anchoring guarantees, computes a minimum cost LAP on $C_b$ that respects these guarantees.} Thankfully, the structure of the nice tree decomposition enables us to recurse in an organized manner and construct the cells consistently.
+Choose a root node~$b_r$ whose bag contains the root~$r$ of the \kST which we aim to compute.
+To extend the dynamic programming approach from Section~\ref{sec:DPtrees} to nice tree decompositions, we again compute cells in a bottom-up fashion, now in~$T_G$. {As mentioned above, a} key difference lies in the fact that, here, a node $b$ in $T_G$ corresponds to several vertices in~$G$, so we require anchoring guarantees for every vertex in~$S_b$. {A DP cell, indexed by a bag~$b$ and $O({\omega k})$ anchoring guarantees, computes a minimum cost LAP on $C_b$ that respects these guarantees.} Thankfully, the structure of the nice tree decomposition enables us to recurse in an organized manner and construct the cells consistently.
 Join nodes combine previous results.
 Forget nodes decide the label and anchoring of the corresponding vertex and possibly new anchoring guarantees needed due to forgetting it.
 Introduce nodes deduce anchoring guarantees about the introduced vertex from previous knowledge.
-Formally, cells of the dynamic programming table $A$ are indexed by a bag~$b$ as well as anchoring guarantees $\phi(b) = \{\phi_i^u(b) \in C_b\cup\{\emptynode\}\mid i\in[k-1] \wedge u\in S_b\}$ and $\rho(b) = \{\rho_i^u(b) \notin C_b \mid i\in[k-1] \wedge u\in S_b\}$.
-The value of the cell represents the minimum cost of anchoring $C_b$ while respecting the given anchoring guarantees.
-That is $A[b,\rho(b),\phi(b)]$ equals the minimum cost of a{ny} \lap on $C_b$ that satisfies: \begin{enumerate}[label=(\Alph*$'$)] \item $\phi_i^u(b)$ is {the} closest vertex to $u$ in $C_b$ of label $i$ (or $\emptynode$ if no such vertex exists); \item { Each vertex $u$ of $C_b$ with $\lab(u)\neq\emptylabel$ is anchored either to a vertex of $C_b$ of label $\lab(u)-1$ or to some $\rho_{\lab(u)-1}^w(b)$. \item For all $i$ and $u, w\in S_b$, we have $\dist{u,\rho_i^u(b)} \leq \dist{u,\rho_i^w(b)}$. } \end{enumerate} Denote by $\mc P(b,\rho(b),\phi(b))$ the set of all \laps satisfying the above properties (which may be empty), and set $\phi_0^u(b)=\emptynode$ and $\rho_0^u(b)=r$ for all $u$ and $b$, see \Cref{fig:twrhophi}.
-If $\mc P(b,\rho(b),\phi(b))=\emptyset$, then we set $A[b,\rho(b),\phi(b)]=\infty$.